 Marriott Rewards® Premier Plus Credit Card

-The Marriott Rewards® Premier Plus Credit Card can help you earn plenty of Marriott Rewards points.
+The Marriott Rewards® Premier Plus Credit Card can help you earn plenty of Marriott points.
 This can be especially useful if you would prefer to transfer Chase Ultimate Rewards points to other partners.

 With this card, you’ll earn 6X points per dollar spent on all purchases at Marriott and Starwood hotels.
 You’ll also earn 2X points per dollar on all other purchases.